 I’m happy to share these things and help in every way I can.
 Part of my work right now is supporting people who need help putting some of this into place so they can get on with it.
 But I also want to freely give as much of this nourishing perspective as I can.

 I am happy if people can do these things for themselves without support.
 If everyone does things for themselves without support, I have plenty of other things I can do.
-I have tons of passions and projects.
-I do this right now only because I see so many people not doing this stuff—not informed, not inspired, and therefore suffering in some way or another.
-And we all suffer if people are not at their best.
-If we’re missing people from their places at the table.
+But I see so many people not doing this stuff—not informed, not inspired, and therefore suffering in some way or another.

 So pick your issue, your species, your country, your ecosystem, and get to work.
 But get your nourishment house in order, so you can really go forward on whatever calls to you.